KolaczykResearch/Bayes_CGLPM-Code/README.md

-This contains the data and functions folder with Matlab scripts to implement the experiment in Ahelegbey D., Carvalho L., Kolaczyk E. (2017).
+Matlab scripts to implement the experiment in Ahelegbey D., Carvalho L., Kolaczyk E. (2017).
 "A Bayesian Covariance Graphical And Latent Position Model For Multivariate Financial Time Series"
 =======================================================================

 Demo.m - a scrip to implement the simulation experiment in in Section 3.